priteshgohil/Robot-Navigation-Intention-Communication/README.md

 - ropod_teleop
 - ropod_ros_msgs
 - ./install_software_cp_ps4
+Note: install_software_cp_ps4 script is written for this specific project and specific robot.

 This command will install the proper dependencies and will create a folder in your home folder ~/workspace_SPD_intention_comm in such folder the required packages will be builded.